39 top tips for fishkeepers

 Something else to watch out for is a pH crash.
 RO has no buffers to stabilise pH, yet biological filters produce acids and will bring pH down.
 This isn’t always a gradual process, and already slightly acid water with a pH of say 6, can rapidly crash to pH 4 or lower in the space of a day.

-Those who use lots of softwater, like many Discus keepers, will do well to get a digital pH tester like a pH pen, or better still, a permanent pH read-out attached to the tank.
+Those who use lots of softwater, like many discus keepers, will do well to get a digital pH tester like a pH pen, or better still, a permanent pH read-out attached to the tank.
 Even if you require a very low pH, add electrolytes, minerals and occasional buffers to stop it getting too acid, and make it habitable for your fish.

 37. Dechloraminate